Smoke! Smoke! Smoke! (That Cigarette)

 and remained at the top of the "Best Sellers in Stores" chart for six weeks.
 It was written in 1947 and recorded on March 27, 1947, at Radio Recorders in Hollywood.

 Synopsis

-The song is written in the talking blues style.
-Its narrator expresses disdain for the inventor of the cigarette, not so much for its health concerns (as he says he is a smoker himself and it hasn't killed him yet) but because of its addictive effect on "nicotine slaves".
-He goes on to describe two situations, a tense poker game and a date with a beautiful woman; both are interrupted because of one of them has a nicotine craving and needs a cigarette.
+The song is written in the talking blues style in the mid 1940s.
+Its narrator expresses disdain for the inventor of the cigarette, not so much for its health concerns (as he says he is a smoker himself and it hasn't killed him yet) but because of its addictive effect on smokers.
+He goes on to describe two situations, a tense poker game and a date with a beautiful woman; each situation is interrupted at a crucial point when one of the participants stops to have a cigarette.
 Williams sarcastically quips that when the smoker eventually dies from the effects of the addiction, they will tell Saint Peter that they need one more smoke before going through the golden gate.

 Personnel

 "Smoke!
 Smoke!
 Smoke!
 (That Cigarette)" was produced by Lee Gillette, and featured Johnny Weis, electric lead guitar; Eugene "Smokey" Rogers, acoustic rhythm guitar, harmony vocal; Earl "Joaquin" Murphey, steel guitar; Manny Klein, trumpet; Paul "Spike" Featherstone, harp; Andrew "Cactus" Soldi, Harry Sims, Rex Call, fiddles; Ossie Godson, piano; Deuce Spriggens, bass fiddle, harmony vocal; Milton "Muddy" Berry, drums; and Larry "Pedro" DePaul, accordion.